tldr-pages/tldr/pages/common/column.md

 # column

-> format input into multiple columns, rows are filled before columns, empty lines are ignored.
+> Format input into multiple columns, rows are filled before columns, empty lines are ignored.

 - Output is formatted for a display columns wide.